Notify me

 Fractal Emergence in bronze

-And . . . our launch watch (bottom right, in the above images) can be seen as being even more obviously part of this revolution, being probably the first ever watch based on a 3D fractal . . .
+And . . . our launch watch (bottom right, in the above images) can be seen as being even more obviously part of this revolution, being probably the first ever watch based on a 3D fractal (which is a very complex shape . . .

 Don’t miss our launch!